 - Children in day care

 - People who have gotten tattoos

 It is normal for healthy people to have staph on their skin.
 Many of us do.
 Most of the time, it does not cause an infection or any symptoms.
 This is called "colonization" or "being colonized."
-Someone who is colonized with MRSA can spread MRSA to other people.
+Someone who is colonized with MRSA can spread it to other people.

 A sign of a staph skin infection is a red, swollen, and painful area on the skin.
 Pus or other fluids may drain from this area.
 It may look like a boil.
-These symptoms are more likely to occur if the skin has been cut or rubbed because this gives the MRSA germ a way to "get in."
-Symptoms are also more likely in areas where there is more body hair due to hair follicles.
+These symptoms are more likely to occur if the skin has been cut or rubbed, because this gives the MRSA germ a way to "get in."
+Symptoms are also more likely in areas where there is more body hair, because the germ can get into hair follicles.

-MRSA infections in patients in health care facilities tend to be severe.
-These staph infections may be in the bloodstream, heart, lungs, or other organs, urine, or in the area of a recent surgery.
-Some symptoms of these severe infections are:
+MRSA infection in people who are in health care facilities tend to be severe.
+These infections may be in the bloodstream, heart, lungs or other organs, urine, or in the area of a recent surgery.
+Some symptoms of these severe infections may include:

 - Chest pain

 - Fever and chills